 Bilingual By Five Early Learning Centre is an Approved Provider of Long Day Care.
-Our centre is located in the heart of Perth City, we cater for children from 0-5 years of age.
+We operate childcare centres catering for children from 0-5 years of age.

 The centre will be closed on Public Holidays and the last week of December between Christmas and New Years.
 The centre will remain open during all the school holiday periods.

 Yes, we will offer both part-time and full-time places.
 Depending on availability, you can choose to enrol your child from a minimum of two (2) days a week.

 Yes, we will offer casual spaces during school holidays.
 This is subject to availability and the discretion of our centre.

 Fees include four meals a day (morning tea, lunch, afternoon tea, late snack), high-quality learning, and lots of fun!